albinoz/ffmpeg-static-OSX/README.md

 -- Open /Applications/Utilities/Terminal.app
 chmod 755 ~/Path\ to /ffmpeg-static-OSX.command

-Now you can build lastest ffmpeg by Just double clik on ffmpeg-static-OSX.command
+-- Now you can build lastest ffmpeg by Just double clik on ffmpeg-static-OSX.command

+Build Result will Be copied on Desktop